-As soon as the course of Escena Erasmus became officialised, the auditions to select the applicants had more than two hundred applicants representing more than nineteen countries within Europe and six of south America.
-Once the selection had been finalised, twenty three students were selected, representing fourteen European countries.
-During the academic year, Escena Erasmus carried out the show ‘Y cambiamos de vida’ (And we change the life,) with Grecian texts and songs.
-Also the show ‘Una Europa de las personas y la cultura’ (A Europe of people and culture,) which was presented at the ‘Campus of excellence VLC, in the faculty of philology in February 2013.
+As for the course of Escena Erasmus, the auditions had more than two hundred applicants representing more than nineteen countries within Europe and six in South America.
+Once the selection ended, twenty-three students were selected, representing fourteen European countries.
+During the academic year, Escena Erasmus carried out the show ‘Y cambiamos de vida’ (And we change the life,) with Grecian texts and songs as well as the show ‘Una Europa de las personas y la cultura’ (A Europe of people and culture,) which was presented at the ‘Campus of excellence VLC, in the faculty of philology in February 2013.

-In 2013 the european network of Escena Erasmus began to grow and strengthen, firstly in Marburg in Germany and in Padua in Italy.
-The bonds with FGUV (The University of Valencia funding program and the European center of documentation were getting stronger, for presenting the Erasmus Scene Network and the new programmes towards the European Union.
+In 2013 the European network of Escena Erasmus began to grow and expand, firstly in Marburg, Germany and then in Padua, Italy.
+The bonds strengthened with FGUV (The University of Valencia funding program) and the European Documentation Centre with which preliminary studies are being carried out for the presentation of the Erasmus Scene Network to the new European Union aid programs.

-It must also be emphasised that in July 21013 the first meeting between Escena Erasmus and the team of directors at ENCATC (European Network of Cultural Administration Training) allowed us to present out project in Antwerp on the 7th November before all of the partners of this important network of cultural management.
+It must also be emphasised that in July 2013 the first meeting between Escena Erasmus and the team of directors at ENCATC (European Network of Cultural Administration Training) allowed us to present our project in Antwerp on the 7th November for all of the partners of this important network of cultural management.

-Ultimately Escena Erasmus continues the social activities with the objective of involving the European Erasmus students in the social and cultural life of the Valencian country.
-The 21st May the students of Escena Erasmus lead the ‘World day of Cultural Diversity for Dialogue and Development’ which was performed in the room of the ‘Muralla del Colegio Mayor Rector Peset’ in the University of Valencia with a successfully large audience.
+Finally, Escena Erasmus continued the social activities with the objective of involving the European Erasmus students in the social and cultural life of the Valencian Country.
+The 21st May the students of Escena Erasmus led the ‘World day of Cultural Diversity for Dialogue and Development’ in the room of the ‘Muralla del Colegio Mayor Rector Peset’ in the University of Valencia with a large audience.
 On the 20th June musicians of Escena Erasmus participated in ‘Musicians for equality’ in the Benimaclet-Mestalla district.
-On the 16th October 2013 Escena Erasmus collaborated with the united marathon for the red cross in the ‘Sala de Russafa’ within Valencia.
+On the 16th October 2013 Escena Erasmus collaborated with the united marathon for the red cross in the ‘Sala de Russafa’ in Valencia.

-This year an old group of alumni from Escena Erasmus created the company Rocambolesc Teatre which centres around the exploration of social theatre in the development of dramatic activities in unconventional spaces.
+This year an old group of alumni from Escena Erasmus created the company Rocambolesc Teatre which centres around the exploration of social theatre and the development of dramatic activities in unconventional spaces.